Cumzy/Weather-Prediction/README.md

 # Weather-Prediction

-Detail of this project is in the file about (Space Weather)
+full details of this project are in the file about (Space Weather)